 - Application of Ayurvedic massage oils to head and back like Balashwagandha, Chandanadi or simple sesame oil.
 Shirodhara or oil drip to the head and Ayurvedic massage overall.
 Taking oils internally, including Brahmi ghee, are very good also.

 - Aroma therapy with calming oils like sandalwood, khus (vetivert), lavender, lily, rose.

-For many people anxiety has become obsessive and compulsive and so it is very difficult to treat, particularly by oneself.
+For many people anxiety becomes obsessive and compulsive and so it is difficult to treat, particularly by oneself.
 Right association and right relationship are essential to address it but for this we have to reach out to others if we have anxiety.
 Community can be very helpful and satsang.

 In addition to go beyond our anxiety we must stop being fixated upon our personal selves or looking for comfort and security externally.
 We should do service or karma yoga to help others.
 We should cultivate fearlessness.
 It is beneath your dignity as a center of eternal consciousness to be anxious about the transient world and let it dominate you.
 Affirm your inner strength and your higher awareness beyond body and mind!
 Then anxiety will not dare approach you.